What is an EPC Rating?

 Secondary heating systems provide additional warmth to the main source of heating in a house.
 Electric heat pumps, for example, are increasingly popular because they do not rely on fossil fuels to produce warm and cold air.
 Other benefits include:

-- Less greenhouse gases released into the environment each year.
+- Fewer greenhouse gases are released into the environment each year.

 - Savings on energy bills.